eliasmagdaleno/gazaar-em/credentials/README.md

 > **1. Download the Key**
 > - Obtain the SSH key file (`CSC848.pem`) from a secure source.
+> - We use the password "HorseMomDadHouseThing1!" instead of pem key.

 > **2. Navigate to Your Downloads Folder**
 > - Open a terminal and run: